We are campaigning to reform the UK’s gambling laws to reduce gambling-related suicides.

 What policymakers failed to foresee in 2005 was the almost universal adoption of the smartphone and other devices which enabled gambling 24/7 whenever and wherever the gambler wanted, totally unsupervised.

 Gambling with Lives’ families have campaigned hard for much-needed reform, introducing suicide to the debate.
 Previously the focus was largely on financial loss and often neglected the far more serious and widespread impacts on people’s mental health as well as on their family, relationships, and the wider community.
 We challenged the stereotype that people addicted to gambling were somehow weak, flawed or vulnerable individuals: our experiences showed that anyone could be at risk.

 addiction/at-risk rate for online slot games

 Our campaign highlights the huge role dangerous products play in addiction and pushes to make them safer.
 Different forms of gambling carry different levels of addiction risk.
 A weekly bet on the National Lottery is less dangerous than playing on online slots, fixed-odds betting terminals (FOBTs) and “in-play” sports betting where bets can be placed quickly and frequently.
 All the loved ones lost by GwL families were exposed to highly addictive forms of gambling.

 Working alongside gamblers in recovery and other campaigners, bereaved families helped secure the long-awaited review of the 2005 Gambling Act, announced in 2020.
-The review is in its consultation phase, with the white paper due in May 2022.
+The review is in its consultation phase, with the whitepaper yet to be published after several delays.